kinectus/connectus/README.md

   - Flux utilizes [unidirectional data flow](https://facebook.github.io/flux/docs/overview.html) using Actions, Dispatchers, Stores and Views for efficient DOM manipulation
   - There are two servers, the server and the powerServer.
 The server interfaces with the database and the powerServer maintains communication with hardware.
   - Database structure and relationships: ![Schema and relationships](./client/assets/img/database.png)
+  - Connectus can run without a hardware connection, the only impact is a user cannot turn an outlet on/off or see live data updates

 ## Development
 - __Web App__